 SCYNEXIS's Board has adopted a formal process by which stockholders may communicate with the Board or any of its directors.
-Stockholders who wish to communicate with the Board may do so by sending written communications addressed as follows: Eric Francois, Chief Financial Officer, SCYNEXIS, Inc., 1 Evertrust Plaza, 13th Floor, Jersey City, New Jersey, 07302, or via email to eric.francois@scynexis.com.
-The communications will be reviewed by the Chief Financial Officer.
-The Chief Financial Officer will forward such communication is unduly frivolous, hostile, threatening or similarly inappropriate, in which case, the Chief Financial Officer shall discard the communication.
+Stockholders who wish to communicate with the Board may do so by sending written communications addressed as follows: Scott Sukenick, General Counsel, SCYNEXIS, Inc., 1 Evertrust Plaza, 13th Floor, Jersey City, New Jersey, 07302, or via email to scott.sukenick@scynexis.com.
+The communications will be reviewed by the General Counsel.
+The General Counsel will forward such communication to the Board or to any individual director to whom the communication is addressed unless the communication is unduly frivolous, hostile, threatening or similarly inappropriate, in which case, the General Counsel shall discard the communication.